Starlink Prices and Plans

 Hardware Costs at a Glance

-*$0 hardware rentals and free-kit offers are available only where shown at checkout.
+Hardware rentals, free-kit offers, discounted kits, and account-specific Mini offers are available only where shown at checkout.
 They can include return rules, commitment periods, change fees, or a requirement to keep certain services active.
-In congested areas, Starlink may also show a one-time congestion or demand-related fee during checkout.
+In congested areas, Starlink may also show a one-time demand or capacity-related fee during checkout.

-*Standby Mode and cancellation rules can vary by plan, account status, and promotion.
-If you are using a discounted Residential 100 offer, confirm the exact terms in your Starlink checkout or account before cancelling or pausing service.
+Standby Mode and cancellation rules can vary by plan, account status, and promotion.
+If you are using a discounted or rental-based offer, confirm the exact terms in your Starlink checkout or account before cancelling, pausing, downgrading, or changing plans.

 Where to buy: You can order directly from starlink.com, or look for Starlink kits at Canadian retailers such as Best Buy Canada, Home Depot, and Costco when available.
 Retail pricing and inventory change often, so verify the kit model and return terms before buying.